 There are two types of snow mold that negatively affect turfgrass, pink and gray.
 Gray snow mold is associated with long periods of snow cover and pink snow mold can occur with or without snow.
 Gray snow mold is much more destructive and can kill large areas of turf, while pink snow mold typically attacks leaf tissue and does not harm the growing point (crown) of the plant.
 In southwestern PA we use a fungicide that targets both pink and gray snow mold since we don't know what the weather will be like during the winter.

 This is the typical appearance of Pink Snow Mold on fairway turf.
-Notice the pinkish hue around
+Notice the pinkish hue around the outside of the infected patches. |

 In addition to the chemical sprays, a considerable amount of time was spent blowing leaves and cleaning up debris.
 There were also a couple frosty mornings that allowed the staff to continue removing brush and unwanted vegetation near cart paths.
 A few contractors were also on property grinding stumps, deep-tining fairways, and backfilling gravel in the fairway drain lines installed during the summer.